-My current research examines issues of gender, conservation, and climate change at the Nanda Devi Biosphere Reserve (Uttarakhand Himalaya, India), where human-wildlife conflict and changing agro-ecosystems pose key threats.
-I also maintain an active interest in conservation conflicts and coexistence initatives in the Rajaji-Corbett National Parks corridor in Uttarakhand.
-In addition, and in collaboration with local NGO Project Gaia, I'm working with students to examine the potential for clean cookstoves to reduce conflict with wildlife, cut down on black carbon, promote sustainable livelihoods, and support women's empowerment.
-Finally, and closer to home, I'm in the earliest stages of development of a new project about wildlife rescue sanctuaries.
+I have just begun a new research project which examines issues of gender, conservation, and climate change at the Nanda Devi Biosphere Reserve (Uttarakhand Himalaya, India).
+In addition, and in collaboration with local NGO Project Gaia, I'm working with students to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.
+Finally, and closer to home, I'm in the earliest stages of development of a new project about wildlife rescue sanctuaries and wildlife-related tourism.

-I welcome potential ES460 (independent study) students who share my theoretical and regional research interests.
-If any of these areas interest you, please get in touch or come by for a visit!
+I welcome potential ES460 (independent study) students who share my broad theoretical and regional research interests.
+If any of these areas interest you, too, please get in touch or come by for a visit!

 Please note that section availability varies from year to year.